thsmit/TopOpt_in_PETSc_wrapped_in_Python/README.rst

 Running 'hello world' example
 --------

-Running a 'hello world' example from the commandline.
+Running a 'hello world' example from the command line.
 Generates standard cantilever beam and output .vtr files for viewing in Paraview.

 .. code:: bash